SMKJ42/1brc/README.md

 # About

-To test out the project yourself, simply run `cargo run --release light.txt` in your terminal.
+To test out the project yourself, simply run `cargo run --release light` in your terminal.

+To get a flamegraph, run `sudo cargo --profile release flamegraph -- full` in your terminal

 If you want to check out how to produce the full 1 billion rows, follow this link